 Citations - most databases have citation tools help you cite articles in your chosen format.
 Caution: be sure to double check these citations; they're not always completely correct.

-In Business Source Complete and ABI/Inform, the thesaurus contains the subject headings assigned to the content within the databases.
+In Business Source Complete and ABI/Inform, the contains the subject headings assigned to the content within the databases.
 By originating your search in the thesaurus, you can potentially receive results more targeted to your search query.
 Use the thesaurus to look up your search terms or phrases.
 The thesaurus will indicate how the database defines the topic and also gives broader and narrower terms.
 You might find that one of the broader or narrower terms is a better match.

 You can also construct your search from within the thesaurus by selecting terms as you go.

 A search for income tax in the thesaurus of ABI/Inform reveals subject headings including corporate income tax, deferred income taxes, taxable income, and more.